plone/plone.restapi/docs/source/endpoints/relations.md

 ---
+myst:
   html_meta:
     "description": "Relations between content items can be created, queried and deleted using the /@relations endpoint."
     "property=og:description": "Relations between content items can be created, queried and deleted using the /@relations and /@relations-catalog endpoints."
     "property=og:title": "Relations"
     "keywords": "Plone, plone.restapi, REST, API, Relations"
 ---

 # Relations